CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router ospf enable

-Turns OSFP on and off on the interface.
+Turns OSFP on and off on the specified OSPF interface.
 The default setting is `off`.

 ### Command Syntax